barrymun/scaffold-plus-plus/README.md

 # Scaffold++

-A TypeScript project setup tool that adds standardized ESLint, Prettier, CSpell, and Husky configurations to your existing projects.
+A TypeScript project setup tool that adds standardised ESLint, Prettier, CSpell, and Husky configurations to your existing projects.

 ## What it does